JabRef/user-documentation/en/Installation.md

 # Installation

-This page describes how to install Java, which is requiered for JabRef.
+This page describes how to install Java, which is required for JabRef.
 JabRef itself can be either installed using the installer or just running the jar file.
 You get these files from <https://www.jabref.org/#downloads>.

-On Windows, the installer automatically downloads the OracleJDK.
+On Windows, the installer automatically downloads the OracleJDK (i.e. Java).
 You can also install it manually as described here.

 The installation steps are written having the [JavaFX development branch](https://builds.jabref.org/javafx/) in mind.